 I do the reading on your own/answer questions with a partner as previously mentioned.
 I also use a million and one other things, such as group discussion, doing an exercise in the book and then discussing the answers in a group, standing up and finding a new partner to talk about something, warm-up discussion questions, watching a video and talking about it, worksheets, etc.

-The sky is the limit in terms of what you can do besides lecture.
+The sky is the limit in terms of what you can do besides lectures.

 If students know they have to know whatever you’re teaching them for a test, they’ll have A LOT more incentive to pay attention.